What is App Store Optimization and Why is ASO Important?

-How differences in the Apple App Store & Google Play Store impact ASO
+How Differences Between App Store and Google Play Impact ASO

-Search results, app pages and also the algorithms of the Apple App Store and Google Play Store clearly look very different.
+Search results, app pages, and the algorithms of the App Store and Google Play clearly look very different.
 These distinctions definitely impact how developers and mobile marketers should optimize their app store listings:

-- The app name is a strong ranking signal in both the Apple App Store & Google Play.
-But since the short description and screenshots do not show for general keywords in the Google Play search results, the title plays a major role in expressing what your app is about and convincing users to download your app over competitors’.
+- The app name is a strong ranking signal in both the App Store and Google Play.
+But since the short description and screenshots do not show for general keywords in the Google Play search results, the title plays a major role in expressing what your app is about and convince users to download your app over competitors’.

 - The subtitles vary widely in length for the App Store vs Google Play (30 characters vs 80 characters, respectively), and they also serve different purposes.
-In the Apple App Store, the subtitle appears underneath the title in the search results, hence it should explain to users what your app is about.
+In the App Store, the subtitle appears underneath the title in the search results; hence, it should explain to users what your app is about.
 For Android apps, the short description appears only on the app listing below the screenshots, and should focus on grabbing the user’s attention while convincing them to download your app.

-- The long description is an important ranking factor in the Google Play Store, but keywords used in the long description don’t rank in the Apple App Store.
+- The long description is an important ranking factor in Google Play, but keywords used in the long description don’t rank in the App Store.
 Therefore, mobile marketers should optimize their Google Play long description following SEO principles and increase the density of top-priority keywords.
-The long description in the Apple App Store does not need to be written with keyword optimization in mind.
+The long description in the App Store does not need to be written with keyword optimization in mind.

-- Apple recommends not repeating keywords in the title, subtitle and keyword field.
-Furthermore, it is advised to add single keywords to the keyword field (no long-tail keywords) because Apple will automatically make combinations between all the keywords used in the title, subtitle and keyword field.
-Google’s algorithm is more advanced and does apply standard SEO best practices in their algorithm.
+- Apple recommends not repeating keywords in the title, subtitle, and keyword field.
+Furthermore, it is advised to add single keywords to the keyword field (no long-tail keywords) because Apple will automatically make combinations between all the keywords used in the title, subtitle, and keyword field.
+Google’s algorithm is more advanced and applies standard SEO best practices in their algorithm.
 Therefore, mobile marketers should define their top single and long-tail keywords, and increase the density of these keywords in their app page without running into the practice of keyword stuffing.

-- Screenshots show up in Apple App Store search results, but only show in the Google Play results for branded searches.
+- Screenshots show up in App Store search results; but since iOS 15, screenshots don’t show anymore in the App Store if you have downloaded the app.
+In the Google Play results, screenshots show up for branded searches.
 It is recommended to add captions to your iOS screenshots that highlight your app’s main features or value proposition to make your app stand out in the search results.
 Furthermore, screenshots on the Android app page are smaller than screenshots on the iOS app page, hence it is advised to be very careful when adding captions on Google Play as they are harder to read.

 - Google Play accounts for backlinks in their algorithm.
 Apple does not.

-Now that you know all about ASO ranking signals, the app store algorithms and user search behavior, it’s time to get started and increase your organic downloads!
+Now that you know all about App Store Optimization ranking signals, the app store algorithms, and user search behavior, it’s time to get started and increase your organic downloads!
 Have a look at the tips below to discover what to focus on first.
 Need some help crafting an ASO strategy?
 Check this article out.